Sydnee-You/Sydnee-You.github.io/essays/coding-not-foreboding-standards.md

 </p>

 <h2>My Experience with ESLint</h2>
-<pI have been working with ESLint, a tool to help one conform to coding standards, for around a week now in my Javascript journey.
+<p> I have been working with ESLint, a tool to help one conform to coding standards, for around a week now in my Javascript journey.
 So far, while it can be mildly annoying to go back and fix things that are not technically errors just to conform to standards, I know that in the long run, this is helping me have practice coding readable code.
 I also appreciate how the feedback is immediate.
 Overall, my impressions of ESLint are mostly positive, and I am glad to have been introduced to such a helpful coding standards tool early on in my career.
 </p>